For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 Making the decision to choose a platform or to replatform requires the input of many internal stakeholders.

-From the beginning, involve departments across your organisation, including IT, operations, logistics, marketing, design and customer service, to help get a clear understanding of the impact your platform will have on each team.
+From the beginning, involve departments across your organization, including IT, operations, logistics, marketing, design and customer service, to help get a clear understanding of the impact your platform will have on each team.
 Gather their feedback and begin to make a list of key requirements and priorities.

 Then, issue an ecommerce RFP to help you set clear business objectives and goals internally, as well as communicate those goals to your prospective platform providers.
 This way you’ll be able to evaluate each platform on your own terms, rather than being overwhelmed by every platform’s sales pitch.